Features and challenges of Mg

 Features:

-• a) The gravimetric density of Mg is about 1/4 of that of Fe and about 2/3 of that of aluminum (Al).
-It is the lightest element among practical metals.
+• a) The gravimetric density of Mg is about 1/4 of that of iron and about 2/3 of that of aluminum (Al).
+It is the lightest element among practically used structual metals.
 (See Table 1)

-• c) Magnesium contains in the human body, and it has a high level of biocompatibility.
-So, it can potentially be used in medical materials such as stents.
+• c) The human body contains Mg, making Mg high level of biocompatible material.
+Therefore, it can be used as medical materials for bio-implants such as bone fixators or cardiovasculars stents.

-• d) Since it’s melting point is relatively low at 650℃, it is easy to melt and to recycle.
+• d) Since the melting point is relatively low (at 650℃), it can easily melt and recycle.

-• e) As lightweight as it is, “beams” can be made thicker, to have higher flexural rigidity compared with iron and Al.
+• e) As lightweight, “beams” can be made thicker, to have higher flexural rigidity.

 Challenges:

 Mg alloys have been deemed disadvantageous because they have lower mechanical strength at room temperature than many aerospace grade Al alloys commonly used in aircraft, such as duralumin.
-Even though it is light, practical application is difficult if the material is weak.
-Low resistance to corrosion (it tends to rust easily) and low ignition temperature have also been major issues.
+Even though it is light, practical application of Mg alloys is still difficult.
+Low corrosion resistance (it tends to rust easily) and low ignition temperature have also been major issues.

 表1.実用金属の比重